Skyla Credit Union vs. PenFed: Which offers better auto loans?

 Choose PenFed if you want to extend your loan term

 The choice to secure a longer-term auto loan comes with the perk of a less expensive monthly payment.
-But it means you will be stuck with a vehicle longer, and you will pay more in interest throughout the loan.
+But it means you will be stuck with a vehicle longer and pay more in interest throughout the loan.
 If monthly cost is your main consideration, PenFed has the edge.

-The credit union advertises a minimum 7.49 percent APR for an 84-month loan for borrowers that use the institution’s car-buying service.
+It also advertises a minimum APR of 5.24 percent APR for an 84-month loan for borrowers who use its car-buying service.
 If you bought a $40,000 car with a $2,000 down payment, using that rate and term, you’d have a $579 monthly payment.
-A 72-month loan for the same vehicle and down payment will cost $637 per month, even with a slightly lower advertised APR of 6.39 percent.
-A car loan calculator can help you weigh the monthly cost against the greater cost in interest.
+A car loan calculator can help you weigh the monthly cost against the greater cost of interest.

 Compare more lenders before applying

-Skyla offers a friendly underwriting process for borrowers who might struggle to qualify elsewhere.
-PenFed is great for someone looking to extend their loan terms.
-But before signing off on either loan, compare more auto loans to see how these lenders compare.
+Skyla offers loans for up to $150,000.
+PenFed is great for someone looking for longer loan terms.
+But before signing off on either loan, compare more auto loan rates to see what other terms you could qualify for.

 Related Articles